What Are Social Meta Tags? How to Control How Your Content Looks in Social Media Shares

 It looks like this:

-What you see here has room for improvement in compelling a viewer to click.
-The problem?
-The image, headline and description haven’t been crafted to get a click.
-Someone may even trash this post instead of sharing it.
+What you see here has room for improvement.
+You want to compel a viewer to click, right?
+The problem here is that the image, headline, and description haven’t been crafted to get a click.
+People probably ignore or trash this post instead of sharing it.

-Luckily, the title, description and image that automatically pops up when a user shares a link on many social networks can all be specified by the content publisher.
-When the social share content is optimized, the social media content looks good and is more likely to get a click.
+Luckily, the title, description, and image that automatically pop up when a user shares a link on many social networks can all be specified by the content publisher.
+When you optimize your content to look good on social media, it is more likely to get a click.

 Pro Tips for Crafting Social Meta Tags